Table of Contents

 What is Fitbit Dropship?

 The Fitbit Dropship API helps study teams streamline device distribution to study participants through integrating Fitbit and CareEvolution.
 Using this API, along with device parameters determined by the study team, CareEvolution collects device ordering data from participants and shares those data with Fitbit.
 Fitbit then oversees shipping devices directly to study participants and returns ordering details back to CareEvolution.
-This option is best for larger studies, as Fitbit requires a minimum purchase commitment of 1000 devices to enable Fitbit Dropship.
-It works well for study teams who want to collect data from participants through one channel (CareEvolution) and have more insight into order details and inventory management.
-For more information or to get started, contact Fitbit Health Solutions, as well as CareEvolution.
+This option works well for study teams that want to collect data from participants through one channel (CareEvolution) and have more insight into order details and inventory management.
+For more information or to get started, contact CareEvolution.

 Fitbit Dropship Explained